 To increase your chances of getting a decent night’s rest, there are a few simple lifestyle changes you can make.
 For example, try to avoid drinking too many fluids before you got to bed as this will help to reduce the number of toilet trips you need to make.
 It is also a good idea to avoid eating a large meal before bedtime as this can keep your digestive system working into the early hours and disrupt your rest.
 However, it is important to get plenty of nutrients and stay hydrated during the day, and eating lots of foods that are high in calcium can prevent leg cramps.
 If you feel nauseous before bed, eating a few dry crackers may help to settle your stomach.

 You should also avoid doing exercise late in the evening.
 Instead, try to adopt a soothing wind down routine in the hour before bed, such as taking a bath, reading a book or having a warm drink.
 Doing gentle yoga and practicing breathing techniques can also help you to relax and ease away stresses and strains that may be keeping you awake at night.

-What is the correct sleeping position?
+What is the best sleeping position during pregnancy?

 Health experts usually advise pregnant women to avoid sleeping on their backs during the last two trimesters.
 This is because the weight of the growing baby can put added pressure on the large vein (vena cava) that carries blood to your heart and interfere with the circulatory system, and it can also cause back pain.